d1manson/open-ephys-plugin-ltx/README.md

 3. **Pos Viewer** This expects the same kind of data as the pos mode record engine (described above).
 It displays the current (x1,y1) and (x2,y2) values with circles sized acording to `numpix1` and `numpix2` respectively.
 When recording is on, it also shows the full path of `(x1,y1)` over the course of the recording.
 At the end of the recording the path stays until you either start a new recording or click the 'clear path' button.
-This plugin lets you configure the window dimensions, and [NOT IMPLEMENTED YET] these values are actually read by the record engine and stored in the `.pos` file header (this is a bit counter intuitive becuase it looks like this plugin is a passive view-only node, but it is actually providing this little bit of metadta to the record engine.
+This plugin lets you configure the window dimensions, and these values are actually read by the record engine and stored in the `.pos` file header (this is a bit counter intuitive becuase it looks like this plugin is a passive view-only node, but it is actually providing this little bit of metadta to the record engine; this is implemented in a very hacky way under the hood using global variables with `extern` as I couln't work out how to do it using the official plugin API).

    <img width="765" alt="Screenshot 2024-10-27 at 17 38 08" src="https://github.com/user-attachments/assets/f79dc117-d9a4-42d6-9ac8-338a34207a7c">